wbabik/Practical_computing/Class_2/Class2.md

 >
 > `|` alternative (`Bl(a|e)` will match `Bla` or `Ble`, it's equivalent to `Bl[ae]`; `cat|dog` will match `cat` or `dog`)
 >
-> If you want to search for a character that has a special meaning, e.g., `*`, you should **
+> If you want to search for a character that has a special meaning, e.g., `*`, you should **escape** it with `\`, for exaple to look for `*` use `\*`.
+>
 > **Important** unfortunately there are some differences in implementation of regular expressions between programs.
 These differences are not large, but can matter in everyday life.
-You'll find the reference here, and we'll also highlight the issue throughout the course.
+You'll find a complete reference [here](https://www.regular-expressions.info/reference.html), and we'll also highlight the issue throughout the course.